nicolaigj/booster2024/presentation.md

 # Post-mortem time :thinking:
 ### Where did I go wrong?
 <!---
-- My identity and capabilities wasn't aligned with the expectations, responsibilities and compensation
+- I didn't say no
+- I didn't know my limitations
 - I took on too much tasks and responsibilities
-- My identity was still a developer
 - Tried to do all tasks as a developer in addition to new roles
 - The only person thinking about your well being is yourself
-- I didn't say no
-- I didn't know my limitations
 --->

 ---